rainerz1964/passport-openidconnect/README.md

 [Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [OpenID Connect](http://openid.net/connect/).

+Support of PKCE by using {pkce : true} as part of the options

 This module lets you authenticate using OpenID Connect in your Node.js applications.
 By plugging into Passport, OpenID Connect authentication can be easily and unobtrusively integrated into any application or framework that